Search our Site:

 Mining

-Manitoba Mineral Mining Cover Manitoba's mineral industry has been dominated by nickel, gold, and copper mines with specialty minerals like cesium being mined more recently.
-Mineral exploration includes recent diamond permits on the East Side of the province.
+Manitoba Mineral Mining Cover Manitoba's mineral industry is dominated by nickel, gold, and copper mines with specialty minerals like cesium being mined more recently.
 The peat, sand and gravel, and stone industries are also active in the province.
+Exploration for diamond have occurred in the last 10 years.

-In 1999, Minister Mihychuk confirmed Manitoba's Minerals Guideline: Guiding Principles for Success.
-The protocol is the result of workshops held over two years.
+In 1999, Manitoba's Minerals Guideline: Guiding Principles for Success was confirmed.
 Access the Guideline at ITM - Manitoba Minerals Guideline.

-Mining in Manitoba is governed by the Mines and Minerals Act - a relatively new piece of Manitoba legislation.
-It was initially developed and enacted in 1991-92 and has been amended a few times since then.
-The Act contains some unique features relative to other mining legislation across Canada.
-It also reflects some progressive environmental and social concepts such as sustainable development and acknowledges the rights of those who occupy lands (prior to any activity to secure mining tenure) and the public's right to access information.
+Mining in Manitoba is governed by the Mines and Minerals Act - a relatively new piece of legislation.
+It was initially developed and enacted in 1991-92 and has been amended since then.
+The Act reflects some progressive environmental and social concepts such as sustainable development and acknowledges the rights of those who occupy lands (prior to any activity to secure mining tenure), and the public's right to access information.

 miner image